in

 The longevity of the style does make sense.
 After all, it has balance.
 It’s so cleverly shaped that it is very highly unlikely to tip over, even if it may be holding heavy flowers, branches, and the like.

-Also, because of its narrowly tapered mouth, it can bunch your flowers and other fillers tightly together.
+Also, its narrowly tapered mouth can bunch your flowers and other fillers tightly together.
 This keeps the form the arrangement in top shape and very organized.
 And throughout this time, its wide base keeps everything stable.

-Even though gourd vases are shaped peculiarly, they have been known to mix well with any type of interior décor so they’re very flexible in terms of design and what they complement.
+Even though these are shaped peculiarly, they have been known to mix well with any interior décor, so they’re very flexible in terms of design and what they complement.

 Square Vase

-They are far more stable and far sturdier compared to rounded vases.
-Because of their symmetrical shape, square vases are oftentimes very short when it comes to height.
-But the bigger sized ones can be huge, to the point wherein they can qualify as floor vases already.
+They are far more stable and far sturdier compared to rounded ones.
+Because of their symmetrical shape, square designs are oftentimes very short when it comes to height.
+But the bigger ones can be huge, so they can already qualify as floor decor.

-Another appeal offered up by square vases is their clean lines.
-It’s very stark and sharp and if you’re the type who likes to incorporate a sense of order and balance into your interior’s aesthetics, adding some square vases can turn out to take it home for you at the end of the day.
+Another appeal is their clean lines.
+It’s very stark and sharp, and if you’re the type who likes to incorporate a sense of order and balance into your interior’s aesthetics, adding decor pieces can turn out to take it home for you at the end of the day.

-Because they oftentimes have very wide mouths, they can give you lots of flexibility and room for the blooms that they can hold for you while you’re arranging them inside the vase.
+Because they often have very wide mouths, they can give you lots of flexibility and room for the blooms they can hold while you arrange them inside the vessel.

 Hurricane Vase

 A hurricane vase’s name is derived from hurricane lamps.
-These lamps are a bit old fashioned and their main feature is that they’re made out of a tall glass mounted on a base.
+These lamps are a bit old-fashioned, and their main feature is that they’re made out of tall glass mounted on a base.
 The wicks at the bottom of the lamp are protected by the glass towering above them.

-Hurricane vases are shaped similarly so when it all comes down to them, they are shaped like lamps.
-This is also the main reason why hurricane vases aren’t commonly used to contain flowers; they are used to hold candles instead.
+Hurricane vases are shaped similarly, so when it comes down to them, they are shaped like lamps.
+This is also the main reason these functional decor pieces aren’t commonly used to contain flowers; they are used to hold candles instead.

 This is also one of the main reasons why hurricane cases are regarded as candle vases.
-Some of the candle options you can play around with are tall pillar candles or multiple small floating candles that have interesting vase fillers sunk into the bottom of the glass vase.
+Some candle options you can play around with are tall pillar candles or multiple small floating candles with interesting vase fillers sunk into the bottom of the glass vessel.

 Bowl Vase

-No matter what your theme or décor might be for your home, you can rest assured that a bowl vase and the flower arrangement it contains will complement it accordingly.
+No matter what your theme or décor might be for your home, you can rest assured that a bowl design and its flower arrangement will complement it accordingly.

-One thing to keep in mind though is that there may be some extra time and effort required when it comes to prepping your flower stems.
+One thing to remember is that some extra time and effort may be required when prepping your flower stems.
 You will need to cut them shorter than usual.
-This is so that you will be able to keep them securely in place.
+This is so that you can keep them securely in place.

 A bowl vase has a very wide mouth.
-This means it can’t accommodate lengthy flower stems.
-Some bowl vases are designed to have narrow mouths though but it all depends on which particular vase type you get your hands on.
+This means it can’t accommodate lengthy flower stems. pieces are designed to have narrow mouths, though, but it all depends on which particular style you get your hands on.

-Clear bowl vases are the most common types you can see in the market these days.
-They have the added advantage of giving you a little more freedom to be creative in decorating it as you can add on dry filler elements.
+These are the most common types you can see in the market today.
+They have the added advantage of giving you a little more freedom to be creative in decorating it, as you can add on dry filler elements.

-You can have pine cones, sea shells, sand, acorns, marbles, crushed glass, and so much more.
-You also have the option to kick it old school and just show off the flower stems immersed in water.
-If you want to go with the more ornate options, there are also bowl vases made out of porcelain, ceramic, and so much more.
+You can have pine cones, sea shells, sand, acorns, marbles, crushed glass, and more.
+You also have the option to kick it old school and show off the flower stems immersed in water.
+If you want to go with the more ornate options, there are also styles made of porcelain, ceramic, and so much more.

 Bubble Vase

-Other bubble vases may closely resemble a typical vase with the difference being that the design is that they have multiple bubbles in the middle.
+Other variants may closely resemble a typical vase, with the difference being that the design has multiple bubbles in the middle.
 For flowers, a slenderer bubble vase is best.
 For other things, it would be best if you stick to the wide-mouthed fishbowl type.

 Urn

-Urn vases sound a bit drab and morbid but the name doesn’t do them much justice.
-This vase type can be very decorative and ornate.
-It can come in handy in case you want to dress a certain area up a bit in your home.
+Urn vases sound a bit drab and morbid, but the name doesn’t do them much justice.
+This type can be very decorative and ornate.
+It can be handy if you want to dress a certain area up in your home.

-It comes in two types: the first one has a base that resembles a pedestal and it slowly tapers into a wide mouth.
-The mouth is the widest part of the vase.
+It comes in two types: the first one has a base that resembles a pedestal, and it slowly tapers into a wide mouth.
+The mouth is the widest part of the design.

-The other type has a really wide middle with a narrow mouth and base, similar to the urns we commonly see.
-Urn vases regardless of variety can work very well with larger and heavier flower arrangements.
+The other type has a wide middle with a narrow mouth and base, similar to the urns we commonly see.
+These can work well with larger and heavier flower arrangements regardless of variety.

-This is because they offer the added advantage of sturdier bases and mouths that are big enough to accommodate large and thick stems while still providing them enough support to stop them from drooping.
-Urn vases are perfect as centerpiece containers, especially for larger types of tables.
+This is because they offer the added advantage of sturdier bases and mouths that are big enough to accommodate large and thick stems while providing enough support to stop them from drooping.
+They are perfect as centerpiece containers, especially for larger types of tables.

 Bud Vase